01 of 11

 Dogs scoot their butts on the ground because something is bothering them back there.
 That "something" is usually the anal glands.
 Located on either side of the anus, these sacs fill with oily, stinky fluid.
 In some dogs, the anal glands naturally empty during bowel movements.
 Other dogs need a little help from humans to have their anal glands expressed.

 Other reasons for scooting include skin problems and anal masses.
-Or, your dog might have something stuck back there (okay, usually that's poop) and just be trying to remove it.Continue to 6 of 11 below.
+Or, your dog might have something stuck back there (okay, usually that's poop) and is just trying to remove it.Continue to 6 of 11 below.

 06 of 11